Why Is SEO Important for Business?

-Whether you’re an in-house marketer, a consultant, or an executive, SEO is important for business.
+Whether you’re an in-house marketer, a consultant, or an executive, SEO is important for businesses.

-Leveraging an SEO strategy can get your business noticed by the most important members of your audience by optimizing your web pages to improve search rankings and drive relevant, organic traffic to your site.
+Leveraging an SEO strategy to optimize your web pages can get your business found by the most significant members of customer base through improved search rankings and drive qualified organic traffic to your site.

 When creating a rank-able website or content for your business, it’s vital that your SEO efforts are up to speed.
 It’s important to know how to optimize your content for search engines to gain visibility.

 What is SEO?
 You can’t fully appreciate the value of SEO without an understanding of what it is.
 SEO stands for search engine optimization—the practice of increasing the quantity and quality of traffic to your website through organic search engine results.

 The ultimate goal of SEO for business is to generate organic traffic—searchers clicking through to your website from a search engine results page (SERP).

 The vast majority of online experiences begin on a search engine, making search the most used digital tool, which is at the heart of why SEO is so important.

 There’s been plenty of chatter about Google’s continually evolving algorithms and how to keep up with them, but it can be much more useful to understand their goal: providing the best experience for the searcher.